 Washington, DC is one of the most accessible cities in the world, and the city’s hospitality industry stands ready to welcome visitors with special needs.
 If you’re planning a visit, consult these resources for assistance.

 The DC Department of Motor Vehicles recognizes disability tags from other states.
 Cars bearing disability tags may park in designated spaces, park for double the posted time in metered or time-restricted spaces, and park for free at metered spaces.
-Consult the DMV website for additional information.

 Metro prides itself on being one of the most accessible public transportation systems in the world.
 In addition to a comprehensive website outlining services available to mobility challenged visitors, Metro has also compiled a downloadable guide to accessible transportation options throughout the region.